 Nice start to this piece of the sprint—if a boat with a top-end of sloth-speed can sprint—down to Mobile.
-At 6:50 yesterday, 5 boats left Columbus just in time to catch the sunrise from inside the Stennis Lock.
+At 6:50 yesterday, five boats left Columbus just in time to catch the sunrise from inside the Stennis Lock.
 Once again, no delays.
 The magic continues.

 By now most river photos are starting to look the same so we probably don’t take as many, but this part of the river is just easy and fun and cool.
-We took turns driving and napping on the bow, which Robin (on Crossroads) cleverly calls the “fiberglass beach.”
+We took turns driving and napping on the bow, which Robin (Crossroads) cleverly calls the “fiberglass beach.”

 We did pass, however, an unexpected and exceptional piece of modern art, in which the artist creatively used a mid-century convenience as a commentary on how ongoing technological progress has interrupted nature and set mankind on the path of destructive laziness.
 Or maybe some dude just needed to dump an old phone booth and left it on the bank to be funny.
 Either way, there it sits.

 Along the way we started to notice what on the surface appeared to be a delicious tossed salad, topped with fresh watercress.
 Yum!
 Water hyacinth?
 Yuck.
 Hyacinth should be a nice old lady who smells of mothballs.
 “Do come in, Hyacinth.
 We’ll have tea and play whist in the parlor.”
 Nope.
 Water hyacinth actually is an invasive, evil, strainer clogging, thruster fouling, log concealing, mess introduced by Louisiana slave traders who found it pretty.
 Morons.
 We found a picture online that shows it up close.
 Here’s what it looks like in a lock:

 Anyway, smooth cruising through all four locks put us at the anchorage below the Heflin Lock at 4-ish.
 Not too bad.
 The closest town to the Heflin Lock is Gainesville, Alabama.
 Just across the state line from Gainesville, Alabama, is Scooba, Mississippi.
 Nobody ever heard of Scooba, Mississippi, until potty-mouth Buddy Stephens put the EMCC Lions—and Scooba—on the proverbial map.